 I grow up having fun.
 My mother’s sister lives nearby and some of my best memories include my cousins, backyard barbecues, swimming all day until our fingers shrivel, riding bikes, many pets, roller skating, beach vacations, and lots of Turkish food.

 I learn that I know things about people I cannot normally know.
 I keep this to myself, even though both of my parents have extra-sensory abilities.
 I choose to keep it from most of my friends and just try to deal with it.

 I graduate from Loyola College (now Loyola University) in Baltimore with a Biology (pre-med) degree.

 And then the struggle begins – my own internal struggle of what I really want to do and who I really am.
 An internship at a hospital makes me realize that medical school is not for me.
 I play the game and decide to have jobs that do not suit me.
 I give in to accepted modes of behavior and squelch my true desire of expanding my para-normal abilities.
 I change jobs a lot.
-I create my own nation-wide wholesale/retail jewelry business and that keeps me busy for many years.
+I create a wholesale/retail business designing and handcrafting jewelry with sales reps around the country.
+That keeps me busy for many years.
 However, I am not fulfilled.

 I marry.
 Twice.
 I do not have children.
 My nephews provide me with some of the joy that children bring.
-I become a U.S. citizen.
+I become a U.S. citizen in 1995.